 Aims

-The Brief Scale for Anxiety (BSA) and the State-Trait Anxiety Inventory Form Y-2 (STAI Y-2) are self-report scales used to gauge anxiety symptoms in clinical settings, including alcohol treatment programs.
-No prior studies have assessed the validity of the BSA and STAI Y-2 in comparison to a clinical diagnostic tool of anxiety in this population.
+The Brief Scale for Anxiety (BSA) and the State-Trait Anxiety Inventory Form Y-2 (STAI Y-2) are self-report scales used to gauge anxiety symptoms in clinical settings.
+Co-occuring anxiety is common in alcohol-use disorders, however no prior studies have assessed the validity of the BSA and STAI Y-2 in comparison to a clinical diagnostic tool of anxiety in alcohol treatment programs.
 This study aimed to examine the validity of the BSA and STAI Y-2 to predict a clinical diagnosis of an anxiety disorder (via the Structured Clinical Interview for DSM [SCID]) in patients seeking treatment for alcohol use disorder (AUD).

 Methods

-Inpatients receiving treatment for AUD in a clinical research setting were administered the BSA on day 2 and the STAI Y-2 between day 2 and 10 of the detoxification program.
+Inpatients receiving treatment for AUD in a clinical research setting were administered the BSA (n = 1,005) on day 2 and the STAI Y-2 (n = 483) between day 2 and 10 of the detoxification program.
 Clinical diagnoses of AUD and anxiety were made via the SCID on day 10.
-Empirical receiver operating characteristic (ROC) curves were generated using estimates of sensitivity, 1‐specificity, and positive and negative predictive values for each cut‐point.
+Empirical receiver operating characteristic (ROC) curves were generated using estimates of sensitivity, 1‐specificity, and positive and negative predictive values for each cut‐point to determine the accuracy of scale outcomes in relation to SCID diagnoses.

 Results

+In the BSA-completing sample, 358 (35.6%) patients had an anxiety disorder.
+In the STAI Y-2-completing sample, 199 (41.2%) patients had an anxiety disorder.
 The BSA demonstrated low accuracy relative to a clinical diagnosis of anxiety with an area under the curve (AUC) of 0.67 at the optimal cut point of ≥ 10.
 The STAI Y-2 demonstrated moderate accuracy relative to a clinical diagnosis of anxiety with an AUC of 0.70 at the optimal cut point of ≥51.
 The accuracy of the STAI Y-2 in distinguishing anxiety disorders increased (AUC = 0.74) when excluding post-traumatic stress disorder and obsessive-compulsive disorder from anxiety disorder classification.

 Conclusions

-Use of the BSA and/or STAI Y-2 is not a reliable substitute for clinical assessment among inpatients with AUD, but can be a useful supplement to the SCID diagnosis.
+Use of the BSA and/or STAI Y-2 is not a reliable substitute for clinical diagnoses among inpatients with AUD.
 The BSA and STAI Y-2 could serve as a screening tool to rule out the presence of anxiety disorders rather than for detecting an anxiety disorder.
+Given the prevalence of anxiety symptoms in AUD, further research is needed to validate the tools used to measure it.

 Keywords: alcohol use disorder, inpatient treatment, anxiety disorder, State-Trait Anxiety Inventory, Brief Scale for Anxiety